avdalovic/TopoDetect/README.md

-# TopoGuard: Topological Deep Learning for Anomaly Detection in Industrial Control Systems
+TopoDetect: A Topological Deep Learning Framework for Anomaly Detection and Triaging in ICS Networks

 This research project implements a novel approach to anomaly detection in industrial control systems using topological deep learning techniques.
 The system is evaluated on the SWAT (Secure Water Treatment) dataset.